peri044/rl_research/p1_nagivation/README.md

 ## Dependencies

-For Windows, assuming you have Python 3.6 and pip installed, these are the additional packages I had to installed
+For Windows, assuming you have Python 3.6 and pip installed, these are the additional packages I had to install

 ```
 pip install matplotlib